GILT-Forum/Globalization-Strategy-Playbook/playbook.md

 > * Increase traffic to the site by enabling the local team to actively promote the business site because the experience will be more relevant to their audience.
 > * Define how to measure success and measure impact in executing on goals.
 For example, how do I know that the business site experience has improved for users from India, and how do we measure it?
 >
 >  How do I build a recommendation on how to improve the user experience for our audience in India?
-And what data is going to be useful to inform my decision making process?
+And what data is going to be useful to inform my decision-making process?
 The analysis can be split into two parts, opportunity sizing and evaluating operational feasibility.
 >
 > **Opportunity sizing:**
 >